nolanyee/data-science-portfolio/maze-labyrinth-generator/README.md

 ### Maze Generation
 The maze begins with each cell having all 4 walls.
 Each cell is a disjoint set.
 The union of a disjoint set produces a new set.
 Each set has walls that form its border.
 When two sets are unioned a wall is randomly selected from the intersection of the border walls of the two sets.
 If the cells neighboring the walls already have walls deleted, the probability of deleting the border wall is diminished.
 The decision to delete or not is made by a random number generator.
 If the number of deleted walls in a cell exceeds the sum of the random number and the branching parameter, the wall is not deleted and a new border wall is selected randomly.
 Random adjacent sets are unioned until there is only one set remaining.

-The following is an example of this process. the blue and red regions are sets that are unioned.
+The following is an example of this process.
+The blue and red regions are sets that are unioned.
 <img src="images/MazeFig3.png" width = "600">

 Typically more complex maze solutions are created when the branching parameter is close to 2.